Homo is no longer alone

 Thus, the question “what place can artificial intelligence occupy in the world?” becomes a question of far greater scale:

-Four Theories of the Artificial Era
+Seven Canonical Theories of the Artificial Era

 The Theory of Artificial